Last Updated on

 September the 10th is World Suicide Prevention Day.
-This day is organised by the World Health Organisation in partnership with the International Association for Suicide Prevention.
-The intention is to call on governments, local communities, clinicians, researchers and volunteers help lower the rate of suicide everywhere and to create safer communities.
+This day is organized by the World Health Organisation in partnership with the International Association for Suicide Prevention.
+The intention is to call on governments, local communities, clinicians, researchers, and volunteers help to lower the rate of suicide everywhere and to create safer communities.

 “the mental suffering leading up to it is usually prolonged, intense, and unpalliated.
 There is no morphine equivalent to ease the acute pain, and death not uncommonly is violent and grisly.
 The suffering of the suicidal is private and inexpressible, leaving family members, friends, and colleagues to deal with an almost unfathomable kind of loss, as well as guilt.
 Suicide carries in its aftermath a level of confusion and devastation that is, for the most part, beyond description.”
 (Jamison, 1999).

 ‘Take a Minute, Change a Life’